maliahavlicek/what2do2day/readme.md

 1. Rating Selector - star icon based radio button to record user ratings
 1. Overlays - way to disable main page while getting user input for filtering results, joining an event, following a place, add review
 1. Checkboxes - user friendly way to hide/show sections such as place address, place add event, place add review, event address
-1. Icon Selector - when feels a different activity is needed, they can pick from a list of icons to associate the activity to
+1. Icon Selector - allow users to customize activity by name and icon, for searching, they can pick from a list of icons/name pairs
+1. Age Selector - allow a multiple select field for ages, in adding/updating and filtering events
-1. Accordion - collapse places' reviews and events, expand on click
+1. Accordion - collapse places' reviews and events, expand on click, expand/collapse filters on event and places pages
 1. Pagination - when results for events or places pages exceed 10, paginate results
 #### Forms
 1. Add Place - validation for required fields and proper data, unique Name check